 Drawing by Grace

-The day of discovery and for years after, I read forums from parents and kids and all kinds of medical websites, but I never found a book written by a parent that described the initial discovery and day-to-day or month-to-month experience.
-I felt so incredibly alone, and reading someone else’s parental journey would have helped me.
+The day of discovery and for years after, I read self-harm forums and all varieties of medical websites, but I never found a book written by a parent that described the initial discovery and day-to-day or month-to-month experience.
 Reading about this from a clinical perspective was one thing; reading about it from a parent who was living it would have been entirely different.
-And, I was embarrassed.
-I did not want people to know what we were going through, so I did not talk about it in detail for a long while.
-Bear in mind this was almost a full decade before mental health was openly talked about, and before words like triggered became mainstream.

 I was part devastated, part sad, part sick to my stomach, part defeated.

+This was almost a full decade before mental health was openly talked about, and before words like triggered became mainstream.
 As I look back at this time, and in fact each time I re-read the various chapters I’ve written, I am struck by other decisions I could have made, but did not see as options at the time, I am struck by parenting choices I would not make now, and I’m struck that we actually got through it.
+My alternate book title could have been: Don’t Do What I Did.

 Chapter One: The Trap Was Sprung